sequana/fastqc/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
-1.1.0     * add new rule to allow users to choose falco software instead of
+1.2.0     * compatibility with Sequanix
-            fastqc.
+          * Fix pipeline to cope with new snakemake API 1.1.0     * add new rule to allow users to choose falco software instead of fastqc.
 Note that fastqc is 4 times faster but still a work in progress (version 0.1 as of Nov 2020).